wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 **queue_size**

-Sets the maximum capacity of the queue that stores the audit dispatcher events. **Linux systems with Audit**.
+Sets the maximum capacity of the queue that stores the audit dispatcher events.
+This option applies to **Linux systems with Audit**.

 +--------------------+---------------------------------+
 | **Default value**  | 16384                           |